Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 RB/TE/WR

-In order, you’re looking for Dalvin Cook, Derrick Henry or Joe Mixon with pick No. 1.
-Cook’s value might be depressed since he threatened to hold out for a new contract but he reported to training camp and all seems fine.
+In order, you’re looking for Clyde Edwards-Helaire or Dalvin Cook with your first pick.
+Edwards-Helaire is a three-down back set to make a big impact as a rookie for the Chiefs.
+Kansas City General Manager Brett Veach said the first-round selection is “on pace to have a big year, to be our primary ballcarrier."
+Cook’s value might be depressed because he threatened to hold out for a new contract, but he reported to training camp and all seems fine.
 If you can get him, you’d be adding a running back who finished 10th in the NFL with 1,135 rushing yards last season and fourth with 13 rushing touchdowns despite missing two games.

-Your second pick will be whichever of the top two tight ends, Kelce or Kittle, are available followed by a wide receiver like Robinson, Smith-Schuster or Moore.
-If that trio is gone don’t hesitate adding Odell Beckham Jr. of the Cleveland Browns.
+Your second pick will be whichever of the top two tight ends, Kelce or Kittle, is available followed by a wide receiver such as Robinson, Smith-Schuster or Moore.
+If that trio is gone, don’t hesitate adding Odell Beckham Jr. of the Cleveland Browns.
 The electrifying wideout caught 74 passes for 1,035 yards and four touchdowns in 2019 and seems healthy despite the groin and hip pain that plagued him during the season.

 Pick 7 (7th, 18th and 31st)